 It is that time of the year when I try to do some advance home-ed preparation.
 I do not create detailed plans (eg on day x do page 2-5 of book y).
 I find that does not work for us.
 Rather I create some very general plans of what the kids and I would like to learn about in the upcoming academic year.
 And I create subject files filled with ideas and activities for the kids to do.
 I find this works for us as it means some planning and organising now equals less work for me during the year and it still allows us to follow the kids interests and needs and take some time off when their SPD requires us to have a break (we do not stick to school term dates).

-The two main sources for my files are the Twinkl website (I have been given their Platinum plus membership so I can access all of their goodies) and the Activity Village website (the Activity Village website is free but do take some time to look at their shop aswell – I am loving the new flag packs they have).
+The two main sources for my files are the Twinkl website (I have been given their Platinum plus membership so I can access all of their goodies) and the Activity Village website (the Activity Village website have now introduced a membership package which is currently £12 for 12 months).
 I tend to print in large batches and then sort everything into themes – well I try to sort it but as often happens in my household whenever I am “organising” the kids often start selecting activities to do and end up doing a bunch all in one go (Not that I am complaining, I love it when the kids find something and decide to do it – in the photo below my daughter discovered the pile of word searches I had printed and completed the whole bunch.)

 I find doing a printing / laminating / cutting batch easier that just doing one page today and one page tomorrow (just my personal preference).
 I tend to laminate in batches, well to be totally honest my kids do most of the laminating, they love it, not sure what it is but they beg to sit and feed the pages into my laminator and thankfully my laminator (Fellowes) is very kid friendly and does not get too hot for them.

 Then I sit with my laminated pages and cut out the activities while I am watching TV in the evenings (this is probably my least favourite part).